 Your advocacy packet contains:

-- An “Afghan Advocacy Infographic” in PDF format for emailing and printing and PNG format that can be shared on social media.
+- An “Afghan Advocacy Infographic” in PDF form that can be printed or shared on social media.
 This helps to educate your friends, family, and social connections on the background facts about Afghan arrivals and the kinds of Congressional movement that we need.

 405-231-4941 Oklahoma City Office

 202-224-4721 D.C.
 Office

 The packet contains phone numbers that were available on each congressperson’s website.
 If you choose to communicate by email, you can adjust the script below after adjusting it with the proper names and titles.

 “Hello, my name is ______and I am one of your constituents from (City, zip code).
 I am (writing/calling) to share my support of the Afghan Adjustment Act and encourage our elected leaders to show the same.
 Our great state has over 2,000 of these Afghan allies that have risked their lives to help our country and have faced immense risk and trauma relocating to their new homes.

 Countless individuals, non-profits, inter-faith volunteers and more have embraced these new neighbors, and they have already become integral part of our home state.
 They are families, coworkers, and friends who risked their lives to help our country’s mission.